Morgan Silver Dollar Value Guide

 Date/MintMintageVG–FineVery FineEF–AUMS-63Notes

-1893-S100,000$2,500–4,000$5,000–8,000$12,000–25,000$65,000–140,000The undisputed key date of the series; most survivors are cleaned or damaged
+1893-S100,000$2,500–4,000$5,000–8,000$12,000–25,000$65,000–140,000Undisputed key date; most survivors cleaned or damaged

-1895-P~880 (proof only)β€”β€”$45,000–65,000 (Proof)$80,000–120,000 (Proof)No confirmed business strikes; all known examples are proofs
+1895-P~880 (proof only)β€”β€”$45,000–65,000 (Proof)$80,000–120,000 (Proof)No confirmed business strikes; all known are proofs

-1889-CC350,000$500–900$900–1,800$3,500–7,000$22,000–50,000Extremely low survival rate in all grades; nearly all heavily circulated
+1889-CC350,000$500–900$900–1,800$3,500–7,000$22,000–50,000Extremely low survival rate; nearly all heavily circulated

 1893-CC677,000$600–1,100$1,200–2,500$5,000–12,000$18,000–45,000Second-rarest Carson City Morgan